HIGHLAND CROSS - the unique coast to coast midsummer charity duathlon

 Fluid on the Foot Section

-The Foot Section of Highland Cross is a “cupless event” – participants are responsible for bringing their own choice of cup or bottle with them.
-See page 13 of your information booklet - click here - which shows one style of cup that you might find useful.
+Highland Cross is a “cupless event” – participants are responsible for bring their own choice of cup or bottle with them.
+The pictures below show the style of cup that you might find useful.

 We will have fluid stations with water or water and rehydrating fluid at regular intervals along the way.
 We recommend that you start the day carrying some fluid to suit your own needs and if the day is forecast to be hot carry a bit extra.